msmbuilder/msmbuilder/docs/apipatterns.rst

 Some models like :class:`~tica.tICA` only require a single pass over the data.
-In this case, use the ``partial_fit`` method, which can incrementally learn the model one trajectory at a time.
-It may be more memory-efficient.
+In this case, use the ``partial_fit`` method, which can incrementally learn the model one trajectory at a time and be more memory-efficient.

 Attributes
 ----------

 Parameters of the model which are **learned or estimated** during ``fit()`` are always set as instance attributes that are named with a trailing underscore.
-This is merely convention, and not a special Python syntax.
+This is merely a convention, and not a special Python syntax.

 .. code-block:: python